sebastienserre/thfo-mail-alert/readme.txt

 License: GPL V2 or later

 == Description ==
-THFO MailALert will display a widget to add a form on your Website using WPCasa Framework from WPSIght.
+WPCasa Mail Alert will display a widget to add a form on your Website using WPCasa Framework from WPSIght.
 Once registred, you'll receive a mail when the RealEstate Agency will add or update a property corresponding to your search!

 == Installation ==
-*1- unzip
+* 1- unzip
-*2- upload to wp-content/plugin
+* 2- upload to wp-content/plugin
-*3- Go to your dashboard to activate it
+* 3- Go to your dashboard to activate it
-*4- have fun!
+* 4- have fun!

 == Frequently Asked Questions ==
 = How to have a subscription field in my website? =